Azure/Vision-AI-DevKit-Pages/docs/_docs/OOBE.md

     ![Result screen presenting your unique device code for connection to Azure IoT]({{ '/assets/images/Device_String.png' | relative_url }})

     Note: If you already have an Azure IoT Edge device connection string associated with the Vision AI Dev Kit, click the `Already have a connection string?' link and enter that connection string.
+However, in order to get the full first use experience, the existing connection string must have been used with Vision AI Dev Kit device arlier.
+A different IoT Edge connection string will not load the default vision sample module to the device.

 2. Tap **Next** and insert the device code you received in the previous screen.

     ![Dialog box for inserting the unique device code into]({{ '/assets/images/Enter_Code.png' | relative_url }})

 3. You should reach the following screen when your code is accepted.
-(Press 'OK' to close the pop-up messsage, if seen.)
+(Press 'OK' to close the pop-up message, if seen.)

     ![Screen confirming connection to Azure, then allowing selection of your Azure account]({{ '/assets/images/Connected_to_Azure.png' | relative_url }})